-The contents of this Operator's Guide provide riding information which has been proven reliable by other users.
-They are not intended as a definitive means of avoiding accidents.
-How you apply this information, coupled with your mental and physical condition, the particular terrain hazard and your risk acceptance level will have an effect on your riding experience.
+The contents of this Operator's Guide provide riding information which has been proven reliable by other ATV users.
+They are not intended as a definitive to avoiding accidents.
+How you apply this information, coupled with your mental and physical condition, the particular terrain hazard and your acceptance level to risk will have an effect on your riding experience.
 Have fun... and ride responsibly.